Dylan-Stewart/Dylan-Stewart/README.md

 🎓 I attend Hofstra University

-💬 I have graduated with a B.A. in Computer Science and will graduate with a Master's of Science in May 2025
+💬 I have graduated with a B.A. in Computer Science and will graduate with a Master of Science in May 2025

 🌱 I’m currently learning about Web Development